Sri Lanka president says no more power cuts after March 5 | Headlines

 Lanka Coal had issued a spot tender for 1.8 million tonnes in September, after which it received 30 shipments from South Africa and eight shipments from Russia, Hewage said.
 The country has procured another 480,000 tonnes of South African-origin coal that are expected to arrive at the country's ports over the coming days.

-"This could be sufficient to (last until??)
-September.
+"This could be sufficient to last until September.
 The central bank has helped us with the letter of credit to pay for the coal supplies," Hewage said.
+(Editing by Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)